-As preapproved by our management development and compensation committee, on the day of each of our annual stockholder meetings, each of our eligible directors elected on that day receives a grant of shares of our common stock under our 2012 Director Stock Plan, with the number of shares received by each eligible director equal in value to \$20,000 (rounded up or down to the nearest 50 shares), based on the closing price of a share of our common stock on the date of grant, but not more than 10,000 shares.
+As preapproved by our management development and compensation committee, on the day of our annual stockholder meeting in 2020, each of our eligible directors elected on that day received a grant of shares of our common stock under our 2012 Director Stock Plan, with the number of shares received by each eligible director equal in value to \$20,000 (rounded up or down to the nearest 50 shares), based on the closing price of a share of our common stock on the date of grant, but not more than 10,000 shares.
 These shares are fully vested and tradable immediately on their date of grant, other than restrictions under applicable securities laws.
+Our management development and compensation committee has suspended annual grants under our 2012 Director Stock Plan in light of the proposed approval of the 2021 Non-Employee Director Stock Plan.